 #20 Visit the Abandoned Tabakaria District

-Situated to the east of Old Town Chania along the coastline, the Tabakaria District is a bit eccentric – yet, visiting is one of the fun things to do in Chania, Crete.
+Situated to the east of Old Town Chania along the coastline, the Tabakaria District is a bit eccentric.
+Yet, visiting is one of the fun things to do in Chania, Crete.

+Minoan’s World is interesting for visitors who want an introduction to the Minoan civilization and Greek mythology.
+Plus, it’s a great escape from the heat or rain!
 The quirky museum offers guests the opportunity to pose for fun 3D photo ops, but the real attraction is the animated cinema with special effects (including wind, rain and snow).

 BEST CHANIA BEACHES

 Without a doubt, one of the top things to do in Chania is to go to the beaches.
-Crete is home to hundreds of beaches – many of which have been awarded the Blue Flag for water quality, safety and environmental management.
+Crete is home to hundreds of beaches.
+Many of which have been awarded the Blue Flag for water quality, safety and environmental management.

 Of the numerous beaches in Crete, Chania has two that are within walking distance from the Old Town.
 Other beaches in Chania can be reached by car or public bus.

-#22 Swim at Nea Chora Beach Chania
+#22 Swim at Nea Chora Beach

 #23 Splash around at Koum Kapi Beach

-#24 Discover More Beaches near Chania
+#24 Discover Beaches near Chania

 Travelers can use a car, taxi or public transit to get to a few of the beautiful beaches that are close to Chania.